RebeccaLSmith/iot-failed-job-updates/README.md

 ## IoT Core Thing Group

-- '`ailedToUPdate`: Static Thing Group to hold devices that failed to update after the second cycle.
+- '`FailedToUPdate`: Static Thing Group to hold devices that failed to update after the second cycle.

 ### IAM Roles and Policies